 So, how do you narrow (or expand) your preferences in each category?
 Try to select from a variety of academic disciplines.
 For example, in selecting your advising class you might choose a laboratory science, a social science or a humanities course, and a mathematics course, while in selecting your first-year seminars you might select courses from several departments that interest you.

-We place students in advising classes, based on many factors, primary of which are your choices submitted on the Advising and Seminar Selection Questionnaire and on a first-come, first-served basis.
+We place students in advising classes, based on many factors, primary of which are your choices submitted on the Advising Placement Questionnaire and on a first-come, first-served basis.
 We also factor in high school coursework, to include AP and IB work, academic interests, and post-baccalaureate plans.
-Due to these pieces, and depending on the date your Advising and Seminar Selection Questionnaire is received, we will notify you in mid- to late summer of your advising placement.
-After you’ve received your assignments, you may want to send an email message to your advisor and seminar instructor to learn specifics of your advising and seminar courses.
-Please note, however, that many faculty members use the summer for travel and research, so they may not be able to answer your email message immediately.
+Due to these pieces, and depending on the date you complete your Advising Placement Questionnaire, we will notify you in mid- to late summer of your advising placement.

 Puget Sound requires all students to complete a Mathematical Approaches core requirement.
 There are many appropriate routes to doing so for different academic goals.
 In mathematics, computer science, the physical sciences, and certain social science tracks, a sequence of courses leading through calculus is required.
 In other social science disciplines, including business, a foundation in statistics is of primary importance.
 In the arts and humanities, students may choose to complete their requirement with a single introductory mathematics course in statistics or contemporary mathematics.
 Some students may meet the requirement with a course in computer science or logic.